 A Bad Excutive Decision

-Larry's marriage to Elizabeth is not great since having moved to a new city following Larry getting hired as an executive for a multinational corporation.
-But that doesn't change her emotions when on his first day Larry is kidnapped and held for ransom.
-With FBI Agent Jade Marlo and Seattle PD Detective, Jimmy Kelsoe leading the investigation they suspect all is not as it seems and that the kidnapping maybe more to do with destabilising the company on the stock market.
-Things become all the more complicated as Elizabeth finds herself becoming close to the compassionate Kelsoe who also develops feelings for her.
+Larry's (Tobias Mehler) and Elizabeth's (Tracey Gold - She's No Angel) marriage has not been going smoothly since he was hired as an executive for a multinational corporation and that meant relocating to a new city.
+But that doesn't change Elizabeth's feelings when on his first day at work Larry is kidnapped and held for ransom.
+With FBI Agent Jade Marlo (Robin Givens - Dangerous Intentions) and Seattle PD Detective, Jimmy Kelsoe (Chris Kramer - Kidnapped: 48 Hours of Terror) leading the investigation they suspect all is not as it seems and that the kidnapping maybe more to do with destabilising the company on the stock market.
+Things become all the more complicated as Elizabeth finds herself becoming close to the compassionate Kelsoe who also finds himself having feelings for her.

 Where does the fault with "Captive Hearts" lie; is it the writers or maybe the actors.
 In truth director Rex Piano must shoulder a good deal of the blame for delivering something which is punchy in a bad way.
 By punchy I mean everything about it is forced and gets to the point of bordering on the unwatchable due to the way every actor comes across and scenes are delivered in a soap opera-ish style.